Samantha-Ruth/Taskmaster-Pro/README.md

 ![Adding_Task](https://user-images.githubusercontent.com/64170123/188967713-2be4e8a2-b670-460f-9240-83bc500747a8.jpg)

-This project helped me further understand jQuery and bootstrap as well as reviewing and relearning concepts in vanilla javascript.
+This project helped me further understand jQuery and bootstrap, as well as moment and the "click and drag" components of jquery.

 The link to the deployed project is here: https://samantha-ruth.github.io/Taskmaster-Pro